gwenzoeyang/61040-portfolio/assignments/assignment2/assignment2.md

 **Name:** SchedulEZ
 **Motivation:** Students spend hours fighting with Workday or spreadsheets just to make a feasible schedule.
-SchedulEase makes planning fast, simple, and stress-free.
+SchedulEZ makes planning fast, simple, and stress-free.

 **Key Features:**
 1. **Live Course Import** – Each semester, the app scrapes and pulls the latest course